jig/lisp/README.md

 # Licence

-This "lisp" implementation is licenced under the MPL 2.0 (Mozilla Public License 2.0).
-See [LICENSE](./LICENSE) for more details.
+This "lisp" implementation is licensed under the MPL 2.0 (Mozilla Public License 2.0).
+See [LICENCE](./LICENCE) for more details.